awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 You must select a subnet for your Workspace before you can choose a cluster option under **Advanced configuration**\.
 Provisioning a new cluster requires access permissions from your administrator\.

    Choose one of the cluster options for your Workspace and attach the cluster\.
-For more information about provisioning a cluster when you create a Workspace, see [Create a New EMR Cluster to Attach to Your Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
+For more information about provisioning a cluster when you create a Workspace, see [Create a new EMR Cluster to attach to your Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.

 1. Choose **Create Workspace** in the lower right of the page\.